One morning as he carefully filled his cup at morning tea, Morris said to all who would listen: ‘You know the Founders is the cup to the world.”

 Craft activities awaken consciousness in little fingers, games and dance and drama foster class community spirit.
 Work and play are entwined to provide scope for the development of individuality and responsibility.

 The child explores his environment in play, and assumes responsibility for it, he practices responsibility.
 Through serious participation in the activity of play he strengthens his concentration.
 In many a situation he needs initiative — creativity is expressed, practicalness is tested, independence and confidence are called forth.

 The child is tuned and fulfilled in play.
 He knows the satisfaction of a ‘good day’s activity’.
 He can apply himself to life and living, to his environment – within the play situation.
 There is purpose and direction in his play.
 Play prepares the child for the future.
 Rudolf Steiner said, “Play works from within outwards, work from outside inwards.”
 You could say that play is the forerunner to work.

 And do not permit your concept of work to be limited.
 Work is not something onerous, to be avoided.
 Work is not the burden and bane of living.
 We need something that is fulfilling, we need work that is purposeful, rewarding.
 Work spans the gamut of the professions, work encompasses all stations in life, work binds us together, knits together the community.
 Work also develops and transforms me.

-From Ruth Wittig’s “A Child’s Work”
+from “A Child’s Work”